 So, now I have two exhaust systems, one that makes a bunch of extra mid-range torque, the other that makes quite a bit more top end power.
 Additionally, the new X-pipe system is a little too loud for my taste, and while it doesn't drone quite as badly as the original Borla did before I added the Helmholtz resonator, it still has quite a bit of drone and no good place to add any sort of resonator.
 So, on too...

-It would appear that, against all generally accepted beliefs, a catalytic converter will actually make more power on this motor.
+It would appear that, against all generally accepted beliefs, a catalytic converter will actually make more power on this motor (or at minimum, doesn't seem to cost you any power).
 I don't know if that's because of how the stock ECU is tuned, or some exhaust scavenging effect from the cat itself, but regardless I consider it to be a good thing.
 More power and a cleaner car?
 Win-win.
 So with that theory in place, the goal becomes to design a dual exhaust system with an X-pipe, room for cats, and room for resonators if needed.
 Oh, and it also needed to be tucked up as tight as possible to the bottom of the trunk so that my diffuser would still fit.
 I mocked up several designs in Solidworks to get an idea of what would work, and settled on something approximately like this.

 Two Borla mufflers (#40658), two Magnaflow catalytic converters (#59955), a custom fabricated X-pipe, and room to add additional resonators if needed to adjust the volume or to eliminate drone.